carla-simulator/carla/Docs/python_api.md

 <h3>Methods</h3>
 - <a name="carla.Walker.apply_control"></a>**<font color="#7fb800">apply_control</font>**(<font color="#00a6ed">**self**</font>, <font color="#00a6ed">**control**</font>)
-On the next tick, this control will move the walker in a certain direction with a certain speed.
+On the next tick, the control will move the walker in a certain direction with a certain speed.
 Jumps can be commanded too.
     - **Parameters:**
         - `control` (_[carla.WalkerControl](#carla.WalkerControl)_)
 - <a name="carla.Walker.apply_control"></a>**<font color="#7fb800">apply_control</font>**(<font color="#00a6ed">**self**</font>, <font color="#00a6ed">**control**</font>)
-On the next tick, this control defines a list of bone transformations that will be applied to the walker's skeleton.
+On the next tick, the control defines a list of bone transformations that will be applied to the walker's skeleton.
     - **Parameters:**
         - `control` (_[carla.WalkerBoneControl](#carla.WalkerBoneControl)_)
 - <a name="carla.Walker.get_control"></a>**<font color="#7fb800">get_control</font>**(<font color="#00a6ed">**self**</font>)